-At the options tab, email notifications for different tabs can be configured thus if any fault detected from the server side an email will send to the reseller or to their end users in a periodic manner as per the preference set using this options tab.
+At the options tab, email notifications for different tabs can be configured thus if any fault is detected from the server side an email will send to the reseller or to their end users in a periodic manner as per the preference set using this options tab.

 At the packages tab, you can allocate or distribute your WHM Reseller Limits resource to the packages that you are offering to your end-user.

-Eg. you have a reseller package subscription with a limit of CPU: 1 Core Limit, Physical Memory: 1 GB, Entry Processes: 20, Number of Processes: 100, IO: 20 MB/s which means your total allocation is follows:
+Eg. you have a reseller package subscription with a limit of CPU: 1 Core Limit, Physical Memory: 1 GB, Entry Processes: 20, Number of Processes: 100, IO: 20 MB/s which means your total allocation is as follows:

 Speed = 1 Core CPU Limit = 100%